nchandhi/ncdatarepo1/documents/DeploymentGuide.md

 6. If you are done trying out the application, you can delete the resources by running `azd down`.

+## Fabric Deployment

+1. Follow the steps in [Fabric Deployment](./Fabric_deployment.md) to create a Fabric workspace and deploy Fabric resources

 ## Post Deployment Steps

 1. **Add App Authentication**